Vol. 26, No. 6 ● August 23, 2018

 City of Annapolis Proposes to Remove Tree Conservation Credit

 On June 18, 2018, Ordinance 27-18 was introduced before the Annapolis City Council with the intent of maintaining the City’s current tree canopy percentage.
-The proposed measure would change the City Forest Conservation Ordinance to eliminate a credit given for not clearing beyond the Forest Conservation Threshold.
-Thus, any forest clearing within the City of Annapolis would now require a 1:1 reforestation ratio, at a minimum.
+The proposed measure would eliminate the credit given towards the preservation of trees above and beyond the 20% Forest Conservation Threshold – thus requiring 1:1 reforestation at a minimum for any forest clearing within the City of Annapolis.
 The bill was adopted on the first reader on June 18, 2018 and is now in committee.
 It is expected to be brought back before the City Council for additional discussion in September.

 Section 106 Seminar Recap